Holland & Knight: Holland & Knight

 Holland & Knight is a registered lobbyist.
 Its Public Policy & Regulation Group is the third largest lobbying practice in the United States by revenue.
 Its members have included former US representative Tillie Fowler and former Florida State Senator Curtis Kaiser.
 Its PAC, Holland & Knight Committee For Effective Government, contributed over $500,000 to Federal Candidates for the Reporting Period 2023-2024.
 Its work and contributions at the Florida state level are similarly significant.

 In 1994, the firm filed a suit on behalf of victims of the 1923 Rosewood Massacre, in which an all-black town was burned and then razed by a white mob, with the deaths of anywhere from 6 to 150 black people.
-When the suit was dismissed, a team at the firm, led by Martha Barnett, successfully lobbied Florida legislature to appropriate $1.5 million in compensation for the survivors and the descendents of the victims.
+When the suit was dismissed, a team at the firm, led by Martha Barnett, successfully lobbied Florida legislature to appropriate $1.5 million in compensation for the survivors and the descendants of the victims.

 In 2002, the firm sought a change in Florida law to ease restrictions on payday lenders.
 Florida PIRG Director Mark Ferrulo expressed shock that the firm "would represent legalized loan sharks that prey on the most vulnerable populations in Florida."

-Diversity equity and inclusion

-Following the Trump administration's attacks on other Biglaw firms citing their DEI programs, Holland removed all mention of DEI from its website.
+In 2025, its lobbying practice was noted among the most significant by Bloomberg Government.